siddarthiyer/STM32F103-BareMetal-Firmware/Console_Print/README.md

 # Serial Print
-STM32F103 driver used to print data to a serial port since printf does not work with Cube IDE and STM32.
+STM32F103 driver used to print data to a serial port since printf does not work with STM32 UART.
 User has the ability to select USART Port and baud rate.

 Functions Include: